Member Since 2021

 British Columbia, Canada Area

 Robbin is a Certified Parent Coach, author, podcaster and speaker.
 She works with parents from all over the world to help them build more connection and find more joy and cooperation to their parenting.
+Robbin is a parenting expert and consultant for the international, personal development app, LiveMORE.
+Robbin also sits on the Expert Panel for Newsweek Magazine where she contributes to and writes articles related to parenting for the publication.
 Robbin is a former ‘Angry Mom’ and for over 12 years, Robbin juggled a full-time corporate career while being a mom and wife, prior to becoming a Parenting Coach.
 In her corporate career, Robbin has a background in marketing and public relations, training, and event planning.
 She understands firsthand how many moms struggle to balance work and family.
 It’s because of her struggles as a parent that she found the world of peaceful parenting and has dedicated her life to teaching parents how to build a strong family, so their kids thrive.
 Robbin’s work focuses on building and strengthening the parent child relationship so that children grow up with resilience, confidence and strong emotional intelligence.
 She works with parents to help them understand their own emotions and frustrations in parenting, so they can help build their children’s sense of self without losing themselves in the process!
 In October of 2018 Robbin released her first book, “The Yelling Cure – How stress less and get your kids to cooperate without threats & punishments.”
-Her book is being read by parents all over the world with 300,000 copies sold to date.
-Robbin divides her time working with her clients, speaking at events and spending time with her two boys and husband.
+Her book is being read by parents all over the world 300,000 copies sold to date.
+Robbin’s award winning podcast, Parenting our Future, is ranked in the top one percent of all podcasts globally.
+Robbin divides her time working with her clients, speaking at events and spending time with her two teen boys and husband.
 You can usually find her at a hockey rink or sports field cheering on her boys.
-Most importantly, Robbin has changed the way she parents and connects with her sons and is dedicated to helping parents find the same joy, connection and cooperation
+Most importantly, Robbin has changed the way she parents and connects with her sons and is dedicated to helping parents find the same joy, connection and cooperation in their families.

 There are clear associations between the support that trans youth experience from their parents and numerous health outcomes